Yoctol/bottender/docs/channel-slack-slash-command.md

 1. Configure slash command in your Slack app settings
 2. Handle slash command events in your slack bot

-### Configure slash command in your Slack app settings
+### Configuring Slash Command in Your Slack App Settings

 - Slack's slash command can be created in [Slack Developer Console](https://api.slack.com/apps) → \${YourApp} → Slash Commands → Create New Command